anupdey6/capital-bike-share/README.md

 ## Exploratory Analysis:

-In the segmant of exploratory analysis, I analyzed data from 2011-12 using barplots, boxplots, pairplots, lineplots and scatterplots.
+In the segmant of exploratory analysis, from the company [website](https://s3.amazonaws.com/capitalbikeshare-data/index.html) I analyzed the data of 2011-12 using barplots, boxplots, pairplots, lineplots and scatterplots.
 While doing this analyze I used several metrics such as, average number of bike rentals in day/hour, average rental duration, average distance and average speed.
 Member type, season, month, weekday and weather these are the main dimensions used in analysis.

 The achieved results were the following: